Code-Institute-Submissions/Sndrahel-Happy_Feets/testing.md

     <summary>Click to see result</summary>
     <img src="readme_data/deployment/MailChimp.png" alt="HTML results" width="50%" height="50%">
     </details>
+- Confirmation mail when sign up and order complete - works.
+- Stripe payment works as expected - works.
+- Toast confirmations - works.
 - Clear user experience & navigation - works.
-- Login/register/logout functionalities - works.
-- Alert messeges shown when logged in/out - works.
-- Edit, add, delete products function for admin - works.

 <br>

 ## Bugs / Issues:
 ---

--
--
--
--
+- First deployed review code did not work as expected, a new code and model replaced the old code.
+- On xl screens the content can have gaps between boxes and the edges of the screen.
+- Toast messages didn't show as expected, needed to change the JavaScript from: $('toast').toast('show') to $('.toast').show() to make the toast show as expected.
+- I also had a issue with loading images readme_data